harsh2b/WellMate/README.md

 *   Docker and Docker Compose installed on your system.
 *   A Groq API Key.
 *   A Pinecone API Key and environment.
-*   A Supabase project with appropriate table setup for guest data.
+*   A Supabase project with appropriate table setup .

 ### Environment Variables